 Sigma Test and Research Center is an accredited and analytical laboratory, specializing in microbiological analysis for the food, beverage and environmental industries.
 Food safety is an integral part of the production of all food products and the shared responsibility of all segments of the supply chain.
 In recent times, there has been increased awareness for the need to evaluate the food safety practices in the production of agricultural products.
-We have extensive experience and the analytical capability in:
+We have extensive experience as well as analytical capabilities in:

 Current interest in fatty acids and trans-fatty acids in food materials has been increasing.
 Fatty acid is an organic acid found in fats, oils, and lipids.
-It can be classified according to chain length, short chain (2-4 carbons), middle chain (5-10 carbons), and long chain (more than 11 carbons).
-The tests for fatty acids are performed to obtain its complete profile.
+It can be classified according to chain length, short-chain (2-4 carbons), middle chain (5-10 carbons), and long-chain (more than 11 carbons).
+The tests for fatty acids are performed to obtain their complete profile.

 Vitamins are substances that our body needs to grow and develop normally.
 There are 13 vitamins our body needs.
 They are vitamins A, C, D, E, K and the B vitamins(thiamine, riboflavin, niacin, pantothenic acid, biotin, vitamin B-6, vitamin B-12 and folate).
 Accurate vitamin testing is essential to ensure that declared levels are correct, especially if a company is making a claim about any product.
 Our laboratory provides the latest, most reliable and sensitive techniques to test for a wide range of vitamins.

 Cholesterol is a lipid (fat) produced by the liver.
 Cholesterol is vital for normal body function.
 Every cell in our body has cholesterol in its outer layer.
-High cholesterol level leads to multiple diseases that include coronary heart disease, angina, arthrosclerosis etc. Testing of cholesterol level in food is essential to keep a check on the amount of cholesterol a consumer intake on a daily basis.
+High cholesterol level leads to multiple diseases that include coronary heart disease, angina, atherosclerosis etc. Testing of cholesterol level in food is essential to keep a check on the amount of cholesterol a consumer consumes on a daily basis.

 The shelf life of a food material can be defined as the time period within which the food is safe to consume and/or has an acceptable quality for consumers.
-The shelf life of a product begins from the time a food product is prepared or manufactured.
+The shelf life of a food product begins from the time it is prepared or manufactured.
 Its length is dependent on many factors including the types of ingredients, manufacturing process, type of packaging and how the food is stored.
-It is indicated by labeling the product with a marked date.
+It is indicated by labelling the product with a marked date.
 Shelf Life estimation tests are done by microbiological examination, chemical, physical and sensory evaluation

 Any new drug substance and product should be evaluated to demonstrate that appropriate light exposure does not result in unacceptable change.
-Normally, photo stability testing is carried out on a single batch of material selected.
+Normally, photostability testing is carried out on a single batch of a material selected.